 Groundwater flows and levels are affected by:

-In the interactive data analysis application below, you can view the current status and pressures of surface freshwaters and ground waters.
+Classification - In the interactive data analysis application, you can view the current status and pressures of surface freshwaters and ground waters.

 The water environment provides many services and benefits that are either essential to us or that enrich our lives.
 It is important that we keep our freshwaters in a healthy condition so that they can continue to perform these vital functions.

-River basin management planning is about protecting and improving Scotland’s water environment in a way that balances costs and benefits to the environment, society and economy.
-The new edition of the Scotland river basin plan (RBMP) is now available.
+River basin management planning is about protecting and improving Scotland’s water environment in a way that balances costs and benefits to the environment, society and economy The third river basin management plan describes the state of Scotland’s water environment in 2020.

 Water levels on lochs and rivers around Scotland are monitored, producing valuable information used by businesses, households and leisure users.
 SEPA monitors water levels at 392 sites throughout Scotland.
 Most of the stations are situated on rivers, but data is also collected from several tide and loch level recorders.